CTET Exam Pattern 2026 [Paper 1 & 2]- Check Format, Marks Distribution & Questions

 CTET Marking Scheme for Paper 1

 One mark is awarded for every correct answer in the exam.
-There is no negative marking for incorrect answers in the exam.
+There is no negative marking for wrong answers.

 Nature & Standard of Questions in CTET Paper 1

 Questions in Paper 1 are based on topics prescribed in the NCERT syllabus for Classes 1 to 5.
-However, the difficulty level of questions can be up to the secondary level.
+However, the difficulty level can go up to the secondary level.

 • Questions in Child Development and Pedagogy subject of Paper 1 focus on the educational psychology of teaching and learning relevant to the age group of 6-11 years